Examining the Limits of ‘Energy Return on Investment’

 The energy transition isn’t just sounding the death knell for fossil fuels.
-According to some experts, it has also revealed flaws in an idea that has bugged some academics for decades: as we move to less energy-dense fuels, could we end up without enough surplus for society?
+According to some experts, it has also revealed flaws in an idea that has bugged some academics for decades: As we move to less energy-dense fuels, could we end up without enough surplus for society?

 At the heart of this debate is one of the most important physical metrics you’ve never heard of: energy return on investment, or EROI.

 Devised in the 1980s by systems ecologist Charles A.S.
-Hall and others, the basic principle behind EROI, also called energy returned on energy invested (EROEI), is simple: A source of energy is only useful if you can get more energy out of it than what you put in.
+Hall and others, the basic principle behind EROI, also called energy returned on energy invested, is simple: A source of energy is only useful if you can get more energy out of it than what you put in.

 This obvious point has sustained debate over perpetual motion machines since the Middle Ages and continues to be a key issue for the commercial viability of technologies such as nuclear fusion.
 For Hall, an important application of the concept was in oil extraction.

 Oil is an energy-dense fuel.
-If it can be obtained relatively little energy expenditure, it can yield a big return in EROI terms.
-But as it gets harder to extract, and more energy is required for the process, the return on that energy investment diminishes—and at some point, this process may yield oil that’s not worth the energy put into it.
+If it can be obtained with relatively little energy expenditure, it can yield a big return in EROI terms.
+But as it gets harder to extract, and more energy is required for the process, the return on that energy investment diminishes — and at some point, this process may yield oil that’s not worth the energy put into it.

-In his 2017 book on EROI, subtitled ‘A unifying principle for biology, economics, and sustainability,’ Hall details how advanced societies require a surplus of energy to sustain the multitude of non-energy-producing activities that take place in modern life.
+In his 2017 book on EROI, subtitled "A Unifying Principle for Biology, Economics and Sustainability," Hall details how advanced societies require a surplus of energy to sustain the multitude of non-energy-producing activities that take place in modern life.

-Society’s hierarchy of energetic needs can be represented graphically as a pyramid, with extracting and refining energy at the bottom and delivering education, healthcare, arts and so on at the top.
+Society’s hierarchy of energetic needs can be represented graphically as a pyramid, with extracting and refining energy at the bottom and delivering education, health care, arts and so on at the top.

 A key concept for the survival of society?

-Hall and scholars such as Jessica Lambert of Next Generation Energy Initiative, a nongovernmental organization, calculated the minimum EROI required for crude oil extraction would be 1.1:1.
+Hall and scholars such as Jessica Lambert of Next Generation Energy Initiative, a nongovernmental organization, calculated that the minimum EROI required for crude oil extraction would be 1.1:1.
 In other words, you would need to get 1.1 joules back from every joule invested to make it worthwhile.

 But extraction is only the first step.
 To refine the oil as well, you would need an EROI of 1.2:1.
-To transport it, you would need to get three joules back from every joule invested, and so on.
+To transport it, you would need to get 3 joules back from every joule invested, and so on.

 Using this analysis, the researchers calculated that sustaining arts and similarly advanced societal activities would require an EROI of 14:1.
-In other words, only fuels that could deliver at least 14 times the amount they consumed would be able to keep modern society afloat.
+In other words, only fuels that could deliver at least 14 times the amount of energy they consumed would be able to keep modern society afloat.

 If that sounds alarming, there’s worse to come.
 Hall and others applied EROI calculations to a range of energy sources.
-And the results for renewables did not look promising.
+The results for renewables did not look promising.

 In a 2014 review, Hall, Lambert and Stephen Balogh of State University of New York found that PV had a mean EROI of around 10:1.
 Onshore wind fared better, at 18:1, but the authors noted that “the value in practice may be less due to the need for backup facilities.”